ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The Stage-1 flows pertains to the initialization of the transfer between the two gateways.

-After both gateways agree to commence the transfer at the start of Stage-2, the sender gateway G1 must deliver a signed assertion that it has performed the correct lock (burn) on the asset in origin network (NW1).
+After both gateways agree to commence the transfer at the start of Stage-2, the sender gateway G1 must deliver a signed assertion that it has correctly performed the relevant action on the asset within the origin network (NW1).
+Examples of actions by G1 include performing a temporary lock on the asset, or performing a permanent disablement (burn) of the asset in NW1.

-If that assertion is accepted by gateway G2, it must in return transmit a signed receipt to gateway G1 that it has created (minted) a temporary asset in destination network (NW2).
+If that signed assertion is accepted by gateway G2, it must in return transmit a signed receipt to gateway G1 that it has correctly performed the relevant corresponding action on destination network (NW2).
+Examples of actions by G2 include creating (minting) a temporary asset under its control in NW2.

 The Stage-3 flows commit gateways G1 and G2 to the burn and mint in Stage-2.
 The sender gateway G1 must make the lock on the asset in the origin network NW1 to be permanent (burn).
 The receiver gateway G2 must assign (mint) the asset in the destination network NW2 to the correct beneficiary.